 What Can Be Done?

 In both politics and business, consumers, voters and the media must demand and take action to insist leaders of those institutions are honest, transparent and trustworthy.
 This includes holding those individuals and institutions accountable for corruption, lying and false information.
 It also means holding up leadership to higher standards and recruiting and promoting only those individuals who demonstrate integrity and morality.

-Fortunately, there are proactive steps Americans can take to address the crisis of trust in science and academia.
+Tsipursky describes proactive steps Americans can take to address the lack of trust in experts.

-For example, we can uplift the role of science in our society.
-The March for Science movementis a great example of this effort.
+For example, the March for Science movement is a great example of this effort.
 First held on Earth Day in 2017 and repeated in 2018, this effort involves people rallying in the streets to celebrate science and push for evidence-based policies.
-Another example is the Scholars Strategy Network, an effort to support scholars in popularizing their research for a broad audience and connecting scholars to policy makers.
+Another example he cites is the Scholars Strategy Network, an effort to support scholars in popularizing their research for a broad audience and connecting scholars to policy makers.

-We can also fight the scourge of misinformation.
-Many world governments are taking steps to combat falsehoods.
-While the U.S. federal government has dropped the ball on this problem, a number of states passed bipartisan efforts promoting media literacy.
-Likewise, many non-governmental groups are pursuing a variety of efforts to fight misinformation.
+Many governments around the world are taking steps to combat falsehoods, unfortunately, actions not sharedby the U.S. federal government.
+Similarly, many non-governmental groups are pursuing a variety of efforts to fight misinformation.